 Students that fall below the required GPA are placed on probation for one semester.
-A student on probation whose GPA does not meet the requirements at the end of their next enrolled semester will be dismissed from the Honors Program
+A student on probation whose GPA does not meet the requirements at the end of their next enrolled semester will be dismissed from the honors program Students who commit acts of academic dishonesty may also be dismissed from the program.